kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 There are no tables, graphics, or other non-prose elements in Common Form as yet.
 I will sorely miss them, and feel strongly that they are underused in current practice.
 I have not been able to accommodate them in Common Form's model without detriment disproportionate to gain.
 Nothing stops you from including these in attachments or pasting them after generating a .docx, but the system itself doesn't comprehend them.
 If you'd like to help me think through these challenges, please do be in touch.

 You must provide a Summary of content you wish to target with a Reference.
 Ergo, that content must be contained in a Sub-Form with a Summary.
-This favors something more akin to the commonwealth style of enumeration, as distinguished from Americans' apparent preference for long paragraphs stuffed within in-line numbered lists:[^3]
+This favors something more akin to the Commonwealth style of enumeration, as distinct from the American preference for long paragraphs stuffed with numbered lists:[^3]

 > The Company's Chief Executive Officer, who shall initially be [&bull;] (the “CEO Director”), provided that if for any reason the CEO Director shall cease to serve as the Chief Executive Officer of the Company, each of the Stockholders shall promptly vote their respective Shares (i) to remove the former Chief Executive Officer from the Board if such person has not registered as a member of the Board; and (ii) to elect such person's replacement as Chief Executive Officer of the Company as the new CEO Director; ...